Years published: 1993, 1998, 1999, 2005, 2008, 2012, 2015, 2018, 2023

-The first symptoms of Hermansky-Pudlak syndrome often include easy bruising, bleeding gums, nose bleeds, and excessive bleeding after surgery or accidents.
+The first symptoms of HPS often include easy bruising, bleeding gums, nose bleeds and excessive bleeding after surgery or accidents.
 The classic symptoms of Hermansky-Pudlak syndrome include the lack of color (pigmentation) in the skin, hair, and eyes (oculocutaneous

-Genetic counseling may be of benefit for affected individuals and their families.
+Genetic counseling is recommended for affected individuals and their families.
 Other treatment is symptomatic and supportive.

 Information on current clinical trials is posted on the Internet at www.clinicaltrials.gov.
 All studies receiving U.S. government funding, and some supported by private industry, are posted on this government website.